 In order to give hope to victims of human trafficking, we must all join in to influence and overcome this social injustice that occurs today.
 JTCW works to offer both tangible and intangible resources; therefore, we are dedicated to our vision and mission.

-Providing slaves a place of freedom and hope to restore their future.
+Providing modern-day slaves a place of freedom and hope to restore their future.

 Juneteenth Central Washington (JTCW) is a non-profit 501(c)3 organization that seeks to free modern day slaves in our community by: